LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/toy-storage/toystorage.md

         if(strcmp("q", input) == 0)
         {
-            // User wants to quit,
+            // User wants to quit, so break out of the while loop break;
-            break;

         }
-        else
-        {

         // TODO: your code goes here!
 Here's what you should do:
         // - using malloc, make a new node
         // - prompt the user for the name of the new toy
         // - set your node's "name" field to the string that the user inputted
         // - use the hashByFirstLetter function to obtain a hash key for the toy name
         // - use this hash key to insert the new node into its proper "bin"
         //      - make a variable pointing to the current first node in the linked list for this bin
         //      - to insert the new node, update its "next" pointer so that it points to the current first node
         //      - then make the table point to your new node

-            printf("What is the name of the new toy?\n");
-            char* toyname = GetString();
-            node* toynode = malloc(sizeof(node));
-            toynode->name = toyname;
-            int hashkey = hashByFirstLetter(toyname);
-            node* curBeginning = table[hashkey];
-            toynode->next = curBeginning;
-            table[hashkey] = toynode;
-            curBeginning = table[hashkey];

         // now we report what happened
         printf("%s has been added to bin %i:", toynode->name, hashkey);
         printBin(hashkey, table);
     }
-    }

-    // the user just quit,
+    // if we're here, the user just quit, so wrap things up

     // print a summary
     printf("Contents of all bins:\n");